 Westland Landscape Bark is perfect for creating low maintenance beds & borders.
 It reduces the need for frequent weeding and therefore the amount of time spent on weeding.
 It can also be used to create rustic natural looking pathways through woodland and large borders.
-Additionally, the bark is produced from responsible conifer plantations which are grown for the timber industry and are certified by the Forestry Stewardship Council (FSC®).
+Additionally, the bark is produced from responsible conifer plantations which are grown for the timber industry and are certified by Forest Stewardship Council standards (FSC®).

 - 30-50mm large chips for maximum coverage

 - 90 litre

 - How to Use

 Westland Landscape Bark is a specially selected grade of screened large bark chips (**approximately 30-50mm – size can vary) that can be used on flower beds and borders, trees and fruit bushes.
 It is an exceptional decorative ground cover mulch providing excellent weed suppression, moisture retention and thermal protection for plant roots.